bioforensics/lusSTR/README.md

 ### Formatting input for SNP data

-If inputting data from either the UAS Sample Details Report/Phenotype Report/Sample Report or STRait Razor output, the user must first invoke the ```format``` step to extract necessary information and format for the ```convert``` step.
+If inputting data from either the UAS Sample Details Report/Phenotype Report/Sample Report or STRait Razor output, the user must first invoke the ```format``` step to extract necessary information and format for the final ```convert``` step.

 The ```format``` command removes unnecessary rows/columns and outputs a table in CSV format containing the following columns:
 *  Sample ID